awsdocs/amazon-connect-admin-guide/doc_source/security-profile-best-practices.md

   Before assigning security profiles, review the list of inherited permissions\.
 + [Track who accesses recordings](track-who-deleted-recordings.md)\.

-   In the **Metrics and quality** permission group, you can enable a download icon for recorded conversations\.
-When members of this group go to **Metrics and quality**, **Contact search**, and then search contacts, they will see an icon to download recordings\.
+   In the **Analytics** permission group, you can enable a download icon for recorded conversations\.
+When members of this group go to **Analytics**, **Contact search**, and then search contacts, they will see an icon to download recordings\.
 **Important**
 This setting isn't a security feature\. **Users who don't have this permission can still download recordings using other less\-discoverable ways**\.